telerik/kendo-ui-core/docs/controls/charts/how-to/integration/tooltip-for-chart-notes.md

 # Show Tooltip for Chart Notes

-The example below demonstrates how to attach a [Kendo UI Tootlip](/api/javascript/ui/tooltip) to Chart notes and display it when a [note is hovered](/api/javascript/dataviz/ui/chart#events-noteHover).
+You can attach a [Kendo UI Tootlip](/api/javascript/ui/tooltip) to Kendo UI Chart notes and display it when a [note is hovered](/api/javascript/dataviz/ui/chart#events-noteHover).

+The example below demonstrates how to achieve this behavior.

 ###### Example

 ```html

 	<div class="chartWrapper" content="tooltipContent" >